xingq1998/CIS422_group4_project1/README.md

     `$ python manage.py runserver `

 7) Finally, you will be able to use the website while the server is running.
-See UserGuied.md file for documntation on how to access and use the site.
+See UserGuide.md file for documentation on how to access and use the site.

 8) Once you are done with the server and scheduling an appointment, return to the shell where you enterd the previous commands and press ctrl+c to stop the local server from running.